YingkunZhou/i386-test/doc/jaleel2010high.md

 Scans, regardless of their length, do not receive cache hits after their initial reference.
 This is because the re-reference interval of a scan block is in the distant future.
 The situation may be different for the blocks resident in the cache when the scan first starts.
-When the data referenced after the scan is different from the data referenced before the scan, replacement decisions during the scan are irrelevant because the references to the new data cause compulsory misses2.
+When the data referenced after the scan is different from the data referenced before the scan, replacement decisions during the scan are irrelevant because the references to the new data cause compulsory misses (<sub>Compulsory misses cannot be reduced under any replacement policy.</sub>).
 However, when the data referenced after the scan belongs to the working set prior to the scan, the optimal replacement policy knows that a distant re-reference interval be applied to cache blocks belonging to the scan and a near-immediate re-reference interval be applied to cache blocks belonging to the working set.
 In doing so, the optimal replacement policy preserves the frequently referenced working set in the cache after the scan completes.
 Practical replacement policies can potentially accomplish this by using LIPstyle replacement during the course of the scan and LRU replacement in the absence of the scan.